 This and much more.
 The new model changes the conversation around risk and helps organisations take better business decisions.
 It also provides an ‘at a glance’ overview of the actual effectiveness of risk mitigation over time.

 It is already being applied by global enterprises and some smaller businesses, with great results.
 At one company a board member commented “Obviously, risk X equates to a big exposure for us, but as long as we are in control of it and it generates a lot of income, I have no problem with that!”
 The traditional model wouldn’t trigger this kind of comment.

-How can organizations find out more?
+How can organisations find out more?

 We have produced a short paper on it which can be downloaded below.
 This provides more detail on the model including a simple business example.
-If an organization is looking to make better business decisions with risk management then they should contact us directly, and we can help them drive this process using our new model.
+If an organisation is looking to make better business decisions with risk management then they should contact us directly, and we can help them drive this process using our new model.